python/cpython/Doc/howto/pyporting.rst

    >>> exc[1]  # Python 2 only!
    2

-But in Python 3, indexing directly off of an exception is an error.
-You need to make sure to only index on :attr:`BaseException.args` attribute which is a sequence containing all arguments passed to the :meth:`__init__` method.
+But in Python 3, indexing directly on an exception is an error.
+You need to make sure to only index on the :attr:`BaseException.args` attribute which is a sequence containing all arguments passed to the :meth:`__init__` method.

-Even better is to use documented attributes the exception provides.
+Even better is to use the documented attributes the exception provides.

 Don't use ``__getslice__`` & Friends
 ''''''''''''''''''''''''''''''''''''